 Table of Contents

-How Prevalent is Adolescent Substance Use?
+How Prevalent is Adolescent and Young Adult Substance Use?

 Adolescent substance use disorder is a worldwide issue that can affect children as young as 9.
 With the increase of social connectivity, adolescents are gaining easier access to dangerous substances at an alarming rate.
 While substance abuse is harmful to any age group, adolescent drug abuse tends to lead to longer addiction periods and life-long consequences.

 Here are the facts about adolescent substance use.

 - Alcohol abuse causes 3,500 adolescent deaths per year